- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 The NRA can be found on the Police website.

-This guideline is designed to help reporting entities supervised by DIA who deal with other countries:
+This guidance is designed to help reporting entities supervised by DIA who deal with other countries:

 - assess the money laundering and terrorism financing risks related to those countries